When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do You Measure a Child For an ATV Helmet?

-Start by measuring the circumference of your child’s head just above their brows and ears, then compare this measurement with the helmet manufacturer’s sizing chart.
+Measure the circumference of the child’s head about one inch above the eyebrows, then compare that number to the specific manufacturer’s sizing chart.

 Feedback: Was This Article Helpful?